solo-io/gloo-ref-arch/two-phased-canary/part3/README.md

 are potentially many things we'd need to customize, such as the deployment image, resource limits, options enabled, and so forth.
 We also may need to support
 multiple routes and alternative paths.
-Hopefully, at this point you are convinced that we could tackle those as extensions to our work so far.
-We'll tackle one of these in the next part.
+Hopefully, at this point you are convinced that we could tackle those as extensions to our work so far, and we may dig into this in a future part.

 Second, we're now ready to integrate fully into a CI/CD process.
 Many users interact with their production clusters by customizing helm values and using automation, such as the Helm operator or the Flux project, to help deliver those